jhvanderschee/hugocodex/content/add-ons/slider-carousel.md

 ### Introduction

 A lot of websites have a slider (or carousel).
 Most of them in the header.
-The big question is: [Should I use a carousel?](https://shouldiuseacarousel.com/) If you decide you should... this page shows you how to use a decent one.
+The big question is: [Should I add a carousel](https://shouldiuseacarousel.com/) to my Hugo website?
+If you decide you should... this page shows you how to use a decent one.

-The carousel is based on this [carousel with CSS scroll snap](https://codepen.io/joosts/pen/MWJBPgo).
+The carousel is based on a [carousel with CSS scroll snap](https://codepen.io/joosts/pen/MWJBPgo).
 This carousel weighs only 3kb (uncompressed and including CSS).
-On desktop you can interact with the arrows and the bullets, on mobile you can use native horizontal scroll (swipe).
-Without Javascript it is not completely broken.
-This carousel supports native lazy loading because it uses regular image tags instead of background images.
+On desktop you can interact with the arrows and the bullets, on mobile you can swipe.
+It kinda works without Javascript.
+This carousel supports native lazy loading (because it uses regular image tags instead of background images).
 The carousel will 'pause' on hover.
 Content is stored in a data file and design decisions are stored in the include variables.

 ### How it works